winlover32/azure-pipelines-agent/docs/design/byos.md

 •	Azure Pipelines can easily grow or shrink the number of virtual machines in the scale set.

 Azure has a good [marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?filters=virtual-machine-images) of images that customers can start with for their base images.
 These include Windows Server, Ubuntu, Debian based images, Windows server with Visual Studio, etc.
-In addition, we will publish our Microsoft-hosted images to this marketplace.
+In addition, wherever possible, we should publish our Microsoft-hosted images to this marketplace.
+There are some licensing constraints that prevent us from publishing all the software though.

 ### Setup